kubernetes-sigs/descheduler/docs/proposals/zone-aware-nodefit.md

 `RemovePodsViolatingTopologySpreadConstraint` evicts pods from over-loaded topology zones.
 The existing `TopologyBalanceNodeFit` flag (default: `true`) gates eviction on whether the pod can fit on *some* node across *all* under-loaded zones combined.
-This aggregate check has a blind spot: if under-loaded zones each individually lack capacity, but the check passes because a node from zone B and a node from zone C together appear schedulable, the pod may be evicted and then reshuffled within the same over-loaded cluster of zones—causing bounded eviction churn.
+`PodFitsAnyOtherNode` evaluates each candidate node independently (resource requests, nodeSelector, taints, anti-affinity), so this check correctly blocks eviction when no individual node has sufficient capacity.

+However, `TopologyBalanceNodeFit` is a single binary gate.
+Users who need to disable it (e.g., to allow eviction even when no target node is currently schedulable, relying on cluster-autoscaler to provision capacity) lose the per-node fit check entirely.
+There is no way to say "check per-node fit, but report it with zone-level granularity."

 ### Illustrative scenario

 ```
 Zone A (over-loaded): 10 pods, nodes have 2 000 m CPU free per node
 Zone B (under-loaded by pod count): 3 pods, nodes have only 50 m CPU free
-Zone C (under-loaded by pod count): 3 pods, nodes have only 50 m CPU free
+Zone C (under-loaded by pod count): 3 pods, nodes have 2 000 m CPU free
 Pod to evict: requests 100 m CPU
 ```

-With `TopologyBalanceNodeFit: true`, `nodesBelowIdealAvg` contains nodes from B and C combined. `PodFitsAnyOtherNode(pod, B+C)` returns `false` because no individual node has 100 m free — the check is correct here.
-But if any single node in B or C had 100 m free, the check would pass even if the ZONE-LEVEL capacity picture meant the pod would be rescheduled back to A after eviction.

-The subtler issue: `nodesBelowIdealAvg` is filtered by pod *count*, not by resource headroom.
-A zone can appear under-loaded (fewer pods than average) while being resource-saturated.
-Zone-level capacity validation requires per-zone independent checks.
+With `TopologyBalanceNodeFit: false`, the per-node fit gate is disabled.
+Eviction proceeds regardless of whether any target zone can actually schedule the pod.
+A pod evicted from zone A may be scheduled into zone B despite zone B being resource-saturated at the per-node level, because no gate is active.

+`ZoneAwareNodeFit: true` re-enables the per-node fit check in a zone-grouped form: it verifies that at least one specific under-loaded zone contains a node that can fit the pod, without requiring `TopologyBalanceNodeFit` to be enabled.

 ## Proposed Change